vgteam/giraffe-sv-paper/scripts/archiving/README.md

 These scripts aren't really meant to be run by anyone but the authors, but they serve as an explaination of how the archive was assembled.

+Information about the resulting archive is available in the [overall archive readme](archive-readme.md) and the [software archive readme](software-readme.md).

 ## Running the scripts

 Run each script in turn locally: